Does anyone actually have the time to read the megatons of stuff out there on social platforms such as Twitter, LinkedIn, in blogs and elsewhere?

 I know that it costs time and free is not always a good thing.
 But writing interesting content that your customers might view on your website and social media isn’t something that needs to cost money.
 It isn’t a traditional marketing campaign for which you necessarily need to pay.
 You can use LinkedIn or Twitter ads and Facebook Boost to increase reach and pay for that but, in essence, you don’t have to fork out for content.
 And you do not necessarily need external help.

-The reality is that if you aren’t getting enough enquiries to sustain your business growth, you need to actively go out and get them.
-That will probably incur marketing costs and lead you to deploy activity ranging from telemarketing to exhibiting at an event to PPC to advertising to hiring a new sales person and much more.
+The reality is that if you aren’t getting enough inquiries to sustain your business growth, you need to actively go out and get them.
+That will probably incur marketing costs and lead you to deploy activity ranging from telemarketing to exhibiting at an event to PPC to advertising to hiring a new salesperson and much more.
 These are not inexpensive choices.
-However, the one thing that your blog and social media presence is, is free.
+However, the one thing that your blog and social media presence are, is free.
 It makes sense therefore to use this as one of your routes for lead generation as it just might reduce the need for more costly marketing.